-A Windows PDC stores each machine trust account in the Windows Registry.
 A Samba PDC, however, stores each machine trust account in two parts, as follows:

 - A Samba account, stored in the same location as user LanMan and NT password hashes (currently smbpasswd).
 The Samba account possesses and uses only the NT password hash. - A corresponding Unix account, typically stored in /etc/passwd.
 (Future releases will alleviate the need to create /etc/passwd entries.)